 - the right to complain to the Privacy Commissioner.

-Grant Thornton Bermuda may refuse to provide access to personal information under part (4) above if disclosure of the personal information to the individual would be likely to prejudice the physical or mental health of the individual.
+Notwithstanding the above, Grant Thornton Bermuda may refuse to provide access to personal information under part (d) above if disclosure of the personal information to the individual would be likely to prejudice the physical or mental health of the individual.

 Where, in these circumstances, Grant Thornton Bermuda refuses to grant a request, Grant Thornton Bermuda shall, if requested to do so by the individual, provide access to the personal information requested to a health professional, within the meaning of section 2 of the Bermuda Health Council Act, 2004, who has expertise in relation to the subject matter of the record, and the health professional shall determine whether disclosure of the personal information to the individual would be likely to prejudice the physical or mental health of the individual.